 A unique advantage of D2C marketing is the ability to build authentic one-on-one relationships with customers.

-Brands can build up retention through loyalty programmes email campaigns and personalised communications.
+Brands can build up retention through loyalty programmes email campaigns and personalized communications.
 They can also test out exclusive promotions and products on this dedicated audience.

 Some brands have even gone as far as to collaborate on new product lines with their direct customers.
 All this makes it easier for brands to grow sales build loyalty and create brand advocates - without spending a fortune on third-party advertising.

-Dealing directly with customers allows brands to collect in-house data about their behaviour.
+Dealing directly with customers allows brands to collect in-house data about their behavior.
 This is something that isn't possible when you sell your products exclusively through third-party retailers.

 This information can be used to understand customer needs purchase patterns and the consumer journey.
 This in turn allows brands to personalize their messaging create better D2C marketing campaigns and create effective paths to conversion.
 They can also build targeted audiences and use granular geographic data to improve their ad placements.